efogtech/endgame-trackball/README.md

 ## Support

-If you enjoy the project and want to support me or/and Ukraine, here's my ko-fi: https://ko-fi.com/efogdev
+If you enjoy the project and want to support me or/and Ukraine, [here's my ko-fi](https://ko-fi.com/efogdev)!